datvidc/around-express/README.md

 # Around the U.S. Front End + Back End

+## Project 12 -
+Project 12 in the web developer bootcamp @Yandex Practicum

+This is the first project to touch on the backend.

+This project is about setting up the backend and connecting it to the output of the previous projects.

+### Technologies and methodologies
+React framework was used to complete the frontend part of the project.

+- Create React App for scaffolding and bootstrapping the project.

 ## Directories

 `/public` — static files from the build of the React front-end app.